vsoch/gridtest/docs/_docs/getting-started/index.md

  - [Testing](testing/): via continuous integration, or checking if tests need updating.
  - [Python](python/): interacting with a GridRunner from within Python
  - [Environment](environment/): variables to change defaults for gridtest behavior
+ - [Grid](grid/): Adding a grid of environment and other parameters to run grid tests
+ - [Optimize](optimize/): some set of parameters for your report

 <a id="#how-does-it-work">
 ### How does it work?